jdrub/content/files/en-us/web/api/document/visibilitychange_event/index.md

 The event doesn't include the document's updated visibility status, but you can get that information from the document's {{domxref("Document.visibilityState", "visibilityState")}} property.

-This event fires with a `visibilityState` of `hidden` when a user navigates to a new page, switches tabs, closes the tab, minimizes or closes the browser, or, on mobile, switches from the browser to a different app.
+This event fires with a `visibilityState` of `hidden` when a user switches tabs, closes the tab, minimizes or closes the browser, or, on mobile, switches from the browser to a different app.
 Transitioning to `hidden` is the last event that's reliably observable by the page, so developers should treat it as the likely end of the user's session (for example, for [sending analytics data](/en-US/docs/Web/API/Navigator/sendBeacon)).

 The transition to `hidden` is also a good point at which pages can stop making UI updates and stop any tasks that the user doesn't want to have running in the background.